 Robin holds a master of arts in community and regional planning, which prepared her to anticipate and respond to behavioral changes, identify common language among diverse humans and animals, facilitate dialogue, and identify the common ground that ensures success in the field.
 She served as Academic Outreach Manager at DuPont Pioneer from 2012–2017; prior to that she served as Iowa State University Foundation Director of Development, Corporate, and Foundation Relations from 2007–2012.
 Robin was the Iowa State University College of Business Director of Industry Relations from 2003–2007.

-She is a farmer with a herd of registered Belted Galloway (the Oreo cows), miniature donkeys, dwarf Nigerian goats, and chickens.
+She is a farmer with a herd of registered Belted Galloway (the Oreo cows), miniature donkeys, and chickens.
+She also breeds Labrador Retrievers and can be found at Dog Day Acres Labrador Retrievers.

 "Robin’s ability to collaborate among multiple related organizations and partners enables her to build productive relationships with colleagues to advance organizational objectives.
 When it comes down to it, acquiring top talent and developing teams is critical for the ongoing strength and vitality of any organization.
 Robin does this so well."